malak-elbanna/yappie/Docs/Sync & Async.md

-## User Sign-in
+## User Sign-in/Sign-up
 **Type**: Synchronous

-**Reason**: Need to wait for sign-in request to be authenticated first through google, then user can access the platform.
+**Reason**: Need to wait for Sign-In request to be authenticated first, then user can access the platform.
+Need to finish Sign-Up first before attempting Sign-In.

 ## Podcast Stream Creation
 **Type**: Synchronous